You don’t have to walk alone.

 SafeWalks are walking and may be accompanied by a DCS member on foot or on a bicycle.
 Mobility transports are provided by on-campus open air carts which are not legally permitted on public roadways.

-These services are not taxi services and are strictly used to provide a safe environment for you while you travel to and from our campus.
-DCS employees will not wait for you while you conduct errands.
+These services are not taxi services and are strictly used to provide a safe environment for you while you travel on campus to and from on-campus buildings, attached residential properties, off-campus residential properties and campus parking lots.
+DCS employees will not take you to the mall nor will they wait for you while you conduct errands.
 Our services are in high demand and misuse may lead to longer wait times for those in need.

 These services are provided on a first come first served basis.
 The times are determined by the number of requests, distance traveled, and the number of staff providing such services.
 Community Service Specialists and Police Officers are used only if no Student Community Service Specialist are on duty.
 If you require a reasonable accommodation to have pre-scheduled rides, please contact DPRC to request a reasonable accommodation.